bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 - provide more background on gradual typing, checking strategies, and the implementation-dependent costs of shallow checks (as outlined in the point-by-point responses further on)
-- fix the formalism mistake in section 4.2 (thanks Review C)
+- fix the formalism mistake in section 4.2 (see Review C)
-- give more detail about the experimental setup (thanks Review B)
+- give more detail about the experimental setup (see Review B)
-- clearly compare to prior work on Typed Racket performance (thanks Review A)
+- clarify the comparison with prior work on Typed Racket performance (see Review A)

 We also plan to fix other issues noted in the reviews.
 See the point-by-point response below for more details.